COMS4115-orlang/orlang/Lambda/README.md

 - Christopher: Wrote scanner and implemented semantic checking based on Andrei's type system work.
 Wrote initial unification and union-find module with Chris which was deprecated (we decided to use Andrei's implemention of substituion-based unification and HM type system).
 Implenting support for pattern matching, as well as pattern matching anomaly detection.
 Did refactoring to integrate teammates' work.

-- Eumin (Manager): Writing testcases for Orlang.
+- Eumin: Writing testcases for Orlang.
 Wrote initial unification and union-find module with Chris which was deprecated (we decided to use Andrei's implemention of substituion-based unification and HM type system).
 Discovery work on ADTs and List & Tuple desugaring.
 Wrote testcases for orlang.

-- Scott and Alan (System Architects): Working on a draft implementation of bidrectional message queues (via unix domain sockets) as a runtime C library.
+- Scott and Alan: Working on a draft implementation of bidrectional message queues (via unix domain sockets) as a runtime C library.
 Discovery work on incorporating thread-based parallelism in the LLVM setting and the actor-model for message passing concurrency.
 Wrote testcases for orlang.

 ## 7. Test Cases
 We give a high-level description of the test-cases we wrote.